Carpetbagger: Background

-The Republican Party in the South comprised three groups after the Civil War, and white Democratic Southerners referred to with two derogatory terms.
-"Scalawags" were white Southerners who supported the Republican party, "carpetbaggers" were recent arrivals in the region from the North, and freedmen were freed slaves.
-Although "carpetbagger" and "scalawag" were originally terms of opprobrium, they are now commonly used in the scholarly literature to refer to these classes of people.
-Politically, the carpetbaggers were usually dominant; they comprised the majority of Republican governors and congressmen.
-However, the Republican Party inside each state was increasingly torn between the more conservative scalawags on one side and the more Radical carpetbaggers with their black allies on the other.
-In most cases, the carpetbaggers won out, and many scalawags moved into the conservative or Democratic opposition.
+The Republican Party in the South comprised three groups after the Civil War, and white Democratic Southerners referred to two in derogatory terms.
+Scalawags were white Southerners who supported the Republican party, "carpetbaggers" were recent arrivals in the region from the North, and freedmen were freed slaves.

-Most of the 430 Republican newspapers in the South were edited by scalawags—20 percent were edited by carpetbaggers.
+Most of the 430 Republican newspapers in the South were edited by scalawags and 20 percent were edited by carpetbaggers.
 White businessmen generally boycotted Republican papers, which survived through government patronage.